 Morgan was born and raised in New Orleans by a single mom and attended Archbishop Chapelle High School.
 During her senior year, she met Jeremy Bergeron, the man she would eventually marry.

 Morgan moved to Baton Rouge in 2002 to attend Louisiana State University as a TOPS recipient, graduating with a bachelor’s degree in Sociology in 2006.
 She returned to school in 2008 as a part-time student at Southern University Law Center.

 During her time at Southern, Morgan served as the editor-in-chief of the Journal of Race, Gender, and Poverty.
 She also worked full-time at the Capital Area Family Violence Intervention Center (now Iris Domestic Violence Center) during her years in law school.
-Morgan earned her Juris Doctorate in 2012.
+Morgan earned her Juris Doctor in 2012.